 It is important to realize that your dog will never tell you when it is experiencing dental pain.
 All dogs will endure some level of dental disease and dental pain during their lives.
-The best way to minimize these issues is for your dog is to start out with a great dental health routine at home.
+The best way to minimize these issues for your dog is to start with a great dental health routine at home.
 This should be supplemented with regular dental cleanings performed by veterinary professionals (a veterinarian and veterinary nurse to aid in the dental cleaning and patient care during the procedure).

 Proper dental care at home consists of daily brushing.
 Just as with humans, dogs need the plaque and biofilm removed from their teeth on a daily basis to avoid dental disease.
 The vast majority of dogs will accept daily brushing by their owners.
 We are here to teach you how to brush your dog's teeth and provide you with the best brush and dental paste according to your dog's size and flavor preference.
 It can be a bonding experience for owners to brush their dog's teeth and the dog may come to really enjoy the process.
 However, not every dog will tolerate and not every person is willing or able to brush their dog's teeth, we can work with you to find the next best solution for home care.

 During your regular veterinary visits, we will examine your dog's teeth and will show you the obvious lesions that need to be addressed.
-We are most concerned with signs of gingivitis, broken teeth, periodontal disease and other painful dental and oral lesions.
-Our doctors may recommend a veterinary supervised dental cleaning.
+We are most concerned with signs of gingivitis, broken teeth, periodontal disease, and other painful dental and oral lesions.
+Our doctors may recommend a veterinary-supervised dental cleaning.

 Signs And Symptoms Of Dog Dental Issues